sambaTux/Ubuntu10.04_server_on_soekris_net5501-70_CF/README.txt

         Note:  - The default baud rate of the net5501 is:  19200
                - Soekris doesn't support any kind of Flow Control.
+               - I used a USB to Serial adapter (/dev/ttyUSB).
+If you use a COM slot adapt it to /dev/ttyS?

   1.3) Connect to net5501: